deltachat/mailadm/doc/index.rst

 You don't have to login with SSH every time you want to create tokens.
 You can also use the bot interface to give commands to mailadm in a verified Delta group, the "admin group chat".
-The mailadm bot needs an e-mail account to operate - it doesn't have to be on your mailcow server, it can be any e-mail account which also works with Delta Chat.

 You can run the following command to setup the bot::

-    $ sudo docker exec mailadm mailadm setup-bot --email bot@example.org --password p4ssw0rd
+    $ sudo docker exec mailadm mailadm setup-bot

+This creates an account for the bot automatically; by default it's called ``mailadm@yourdomain.tld``, but you can use the ``--email`` argument if you want to call it differently.
+If you want to use an existing account for the mailadm bot, you can specify credentials with ``--email`` and ``--password``.

 Then you are asked to scan a QR code to join the Admin Group, a verified Delta Chat group.
 Anyone in the group issue commands to mailadm via Delta Chat.
 You